ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 ---
 layout: post
 title: Are my services talking to each other?
+disqus: true
 date: 2016-01-31
 tags:
   - architecture
+  - networking
+  - frp
 ---

-I am faced with an interesting thought experiment, in which I ask:
+I am faced with an interesting thought experiment, which asks:

 > If I can see two of my friends, and I know they should be communicating to each other, what is the
 > simplest way of making sure they are doing so?

 Your first instinct is to *look* at them and *listen*, but what if the communication method is subtler than that?
-What if you are, metaphorically speaking, deaf, and cannot eavesdrop their messages?
+What if you are, metaphorically speaking, deaf, and cannot eavesdrop on their messages?

-This problem arises when you have a non-trivial amount of distributed components talking to each other accross various mediums and protocols.
-Let's start from the basics and consider this simple example:
+This problem arises when you have a non-trivial amount of distributed components talking to each othe, forming a complex network.
+Let's start from the basics and consider a simple one:

 <center>
 ![A simple example](/images/are-my-services-1-simple.png)